❋

 Bookings and further information are handled by Natural Academy.

-IFS in the Living Field is a 3-day, experiential, nature-based training for IFS practitioners, delivered by Natural Academy.
+IFS in the Living Field is a 3-day, experiential, nature-based training for IFS practitioners, delivered by Jude and Natural Academy.

 The training explores IFS not only as a model of parts, but as an inner ecology held within a wider living, relational field.
 Learning takes place in and with nature, supported by guided practices, theory inputs, group inquiry, reflection, and integration.